 Required for all employees and supervisors who handle or may become accidentally exposed to hazardous materials.
 Called the Right-To-Know program, the curriculum instructs on proper handling and use of hazardous materials; employee/employer responsibilities; regulations; classes of chemicals; physical and health hazards; acquisition and understanding of Material Safety Data Sheets.

 Hazardous Materials Annual Refresher (OSHA 1910.120)

 Offered in compliance with OSHA Annual Refresher training requirements.
-Instructional focus in this one-day update is: state-of-the-art regulatory review; standards for generators; hazard communications; site safety considerations; emergency response actions; waste-handling techniques, and operations and planning.
+The instructional focus in this one-day update is a state-of-the-art regulatory review; standards for generators; hazard communications; site safety considerations; emergency response actions; waste-handling techniques, and operations and planning.

 Hazardous Materials Awareness (OSHA 1910.120) – 8 hours

 An orientation into the OSHA Hazardous Materials compliance field.
 The curriculum includes regulatory compliance requirements; hazard recognition; health hazards; Hazard Communication; personal protective equipment; respiratory protection and an overview of response protocol.